zack-bitcoin/amoveo-docs/blog_posts/alternatives_to_futarchy.md

 Battle of Champions
 ==============

-One way decision have been made historically, each side of the debate would nominate their own champion.
+One way decisions have been made historically, each side of the debate would nominate their own champion.
 The champions were people who would compete against each other in a game.
 The entire community agrees to go with the decision that the winning champion wanted.